turbot/guardrails-samples/policy_packs/azure/storage/enforce_encryption_in_transit_is_enabled_for_storage_accounts/README.md

 categories: ["security"]
 ---

-# Enforce Encryption in Transit for Azure Storage Accounts
+# Enforce Encryption in Transit is Enabled for Azure Storage Accounts

 Enforcing encryption in transit for Azure Storage Accounts is crucial to protect data from interception and unauthorized access during transmission.
 This ensures that sensitive information remains confidential and secure while being transferred between clients and storage services, mitigating risks of data breaches and enhancing overall security compliance.